Managing and protecting personal information

 - on death certificates, which you must complete honestly and fully

 - when a person has a right of access to records under the Access to Health Records Act 1990 or the Access to Health Records (Northern Ireland) Order 1993, unless an exemption applies

 - when disclosure is necessary to meet a statutory duty of candour.58

-See paragraph 73 of Good medical practice (General Medical Council, 2013) and paragraph 22 of our explanatory guidance Acting as a witness in legal proceedings (General Medical Council, 2013).
+See paragraph 98 of Good medical practice (General Medical Council, 2024) and paragraph 32 of our guidance Providing witness statements or expert evidence as part of legal proceedings (General Medical Council, 2024).
 You can find all our guidance on professional standards and ethics, available on our website.